NEW TRIAL- Clinical trial for dogs with externally accessible malignant tumor

 What does enrollment into this trial involve?

-Enrolled dogs will be assigned to one of two study arms according to the owners' preference.
-One arm will receive only the cisplatin conjugate, and the second arm will receive the cisplatin conjugate in combination with radiation therapy.
-All enrolled dogs will receive the cisplatin conjugate administered directly into the primary tumor on study days 0, 7, 14, and 21, at incrementally increasing doses.
-The dogs enrolled in the second arm will also concurrently receive four fractions (doses) of radiation therapy to the tumor site once a week, for four weeks.
-Blood samples will be collected immediately prior to each dose of the cisplatin conjugate and also weekly for three weeks following the final dose.
-After study day 42 (or sooner if a dog is removed from the study), the study will be completed and the oncology clinician will discuss additional treatment options and/or ongoing monitoring with the owner.
+All enrolled dogs will receive the cisplatin conjugate subcutaneously to the primary tumor on study days 0, 7, 14, and 21, at incrementally increasing doses.
+Within 4 hours of cisplatin conjugate administration, enrolled dogs will also concurrently receive one fraction of radiation therapy to the tumor site (for a total of 4 factions).
+Blood samples will be collected immediately prior to each dose of chemotherapy, and also weekly for three weeks following the final dose.
+After study day 42 (or sooner if your dog is removed from the study), the study will be completed and the oncology clinician will discuss additional treatment options with you.

 Please contact Misty Bear, Clinical Trials Coordinator, for more information.
 Phone: (785)532-3046; email: ClinicalTrials@vet.k-state.edu